GavinFrazar/teleport-challenge/joblib/README.md

 # joblib

-This prototype provides a job management library - joblib.

 joblib is designed as an actor system.
 There are 3 types of actor: `JobCoordinator`, `Worker`, and `Broadcaster`, but only `JobCoordinator` is exposed by the public API.

 The `JobCoordinator` is `Send` + `Sync` + `Unpin` + `Clone` and can be freely used from multiple threads in an async context without `Arc<Mutex>`.
 The reason this is possible is that `JobCoordinator` is actually an actor handle, not the actor itself.
 It just sends messages across a channel.
 The actor maintains an in-memory database of jobs by `JobId`.
 It starts one worker and one broadcaster per job.
 The worker and broadcaster are likewise just handles to actors.